dhunganaprakas/AudioClassifierPortForMCU/README.md

 | ZI - Data | 175296    |

 Compile and run the program in Simulation mode if you do not have a hardware.
 Run the program in debug mode, put a breakpoint on ModelInference function call and monitor the value of prediction.
-If the value of prediction is greater than 0.5 the predicted fed data id "Yes" else "No".
+If the value of prediction is greater than 0.5 the predicted fed data is "Yes" else "No".